teresko/palladium/README.md

 If there is no matching identity with given email address found, the `findEmailIdentityByEmailAddress()` method will throw [`IdentityNotFound`](https://github.com/teresko/palladium/blob/master/src/Palladium/Exception/IdentityNotFound.php) exception.

-In case, if password does not match, the `loginWithPassword()` will throw [`PasswordNotMatch`](https://github.com/teresko/palladium/blob/master/src/Palladium/Exception/PasswordNotMatch.php) exception.
+In case, if password does not match, the `loginWithPassword()` method will throw [`PasswordNotMatch`](https://github.com/teresko/palladium/blob/master/src/Palladium/Exception/PasswordNotMatch.php) exception.

 #### Login using cookie